kreamkorokke/cs244-final-project/README.md

 ```
 $ python reno.py --role sender --host h1 --limit 60 --verbose
 ```
 Both clients would tear down the connection when the limit is reached.
-So that data ping-pang would not go on forever.
+So that data ping-pong would not go on forever.

 Run receiver on host h2:
 ```
 $ python reno.py --role receiver --host h2 --verbose
 ```
 Use `--verbose` to log all sent and received packets in the terminal window.
-Regardless of this flag, the receiver's SEQ/ACK will be logged to "log.txt" or "log_attack.txt".
+Regardless of this flag, the receiver's SEQ/ACK will be logged to "log.txt" or "log_attack.txt" if the receiver is an attacker.

 Use `--rtt` to specify the round-trip delay.
 For simplicity, our TCP implementation does not dynamically estimate the retranmission timeout (RTO).
 It is set to 4 times RTT statically and is default to 2s.
 Setting `--rtt` will set RTO accordingly, but RTO will not be shorter than 1s.